 Your child deserves the best

 Anyone who has taken their child to the dentist for consecutive appointments knows stress.
-And if your child is like most kids (with an attention span no longer than it takes to read a tweet), then no amount of prizes from the prize basket will alleviate their unhappiness.
+And if your child is like most kids (with an attention span no longer than it takes to read a tweet), then no number of rewards from the prize basket will alleviate their unhappiness.

 There's a way to help: pediatric or teen sedation dentistry

-As a parent, you know that your child is in a constant state of change as they approach adulthood.
-One thing doesn’t change, however, and that is that you want a safe environment for your child to receive optimum care.
+As a parent, you know your child is in a constant state of change as they approach adulthood.
+One thing that doesn’t change, however, is your expectation of a safe environment for your child to receive optimum care.

-Pediatric & teen sedation dentistry address the biological variations that occur as a child grows to create an experience that will help him or her have the benefits of a lifetime of care without fear of the dentist.
+Pediatric and teen sedation dentistry addresses the biological variations that occur as a child grows to create an experience that will help him or her have the benefits of a lifetime of care, without fear of the dentist.

 Needless to say, every child should be individually and carefully evaluated for his/her suitability.